gremble0/university/IN3030/oblig3/report.md

 | 200M | 607             | 133           |
 | 2B   | 3323            | 639           |
 ![Factor times](./factor_times.png "Factor times")

+The parallel version of the factorization algorithm is quite a lot faster than the sequential, the rate of which it is faster than the sequential also grows with n (proven by 6/9 > 30/70 > 133/607 > 639/3323).
+This makes sense as this problem is relatively easy to parallelize.

 ## Appendix
 Following are the terminal outputs of running the program with the different n values specified in the oblig and the other fields left blank.
 The numbers are also added in a more readable format on the lines above each terminal input.